Mission: Magic, Book Two

 They were bored.
 After almost a month sitting around doing nothing, they weren’t the only ones going stir crazy.
 She needed a job.
 She finished her water and picked up her bag.
 Maybe she should call Ivan.

-So’la—the demon in question—had thought of the brilliant idea to manipulate and torture her and Law into opening the box, leaving out the ever-pertinent fact that touching the damned stone was a huge no-no, and now Mal was the demon-bastard’s unwilling master.
+So’la—the demon in question—had thought it a brilliant idea to manipulate and torture her and Law into opening the box, leaving out the ever pertinent fact that touching the damned stone was a huge no-no, and now Mal was the demon-bastard’s unwilling master.
 Of course, if So’la had bothered to tell her what was going on, she’d have helped him open the box and have the damned stone and they’d both be free.
 But no, he couldn’t be bothered to just ask.